-Implementing a major migration to new extended HL7 standards for reportable data in over 100 categories could be overwhelming – not so for this organization.
+Implementing a major migration to newly extended HL7 standards for reportable data in over 100 categories could be overwhelming – not so, for this organization.
 The first foundational category, implemented in a little less than a month, met onboarding benchmarks and cut smoothly over to production.

-Interfaces were created at unprecedented speed with PilotFish’s interface engine’s automated interface assembly line process.
+Interfaces were created at unprecedented speed with PilotFish’s Interface Engine automated interface assembly line process.
 Leveraging PilotFish’s flexibility and extensibility, the client was able to easily create custom processors to meet key challenges.
 In this case study, learn how the client was able to rapidly architect and implement this solution and why they expect the next phase to be accomplished even faster.

 This Department of Health (DPH) collects extensive data from a multitude of surveillance systems wherein hundreds of hospitals, healthcare providers and laboratories send public health data to local and state public health departments.
 Data is normalized, validated and standardized to meet further reporting and exchange requirements.
 Data is regularly submitted to the Centers for Disease Control and Prevention (CDC) programs through numerous systems, a key responsibility which adds to the workload of the state and local public health staff.

 The client juggles to keep up with the rapidly changing landscape of healthcare data and the need for IT modernization.
 Pressure to meet ever-increasing state and federal mandates adds to their challenges.

 The CDC has launched initiatives to increase the robustness of the National Notifiable Diseases Surveillance System (NNDSS) technological infrastructure so that it is based on interoperable, standardized data and exchange mechanisms.
 To that end, the client must implement newly developed CDC HL7 message mapping guides (MMGs) for nationally notifiable data.